2022 Newcastle-under-Lyme Borough Council election

 The 2022 Newcastle-under-Lyme Borough Council election took place on 5 May 2022 to elect members of Newcastle-under-Lyme Borough Council in England.
 It was held on the same day as other local elections.

 Elections in 2018 left the council in no overall control, but the Conservatives were defending a majority on the council after taking control through defections in 2021.

+The election saw the Conservatives retain their majority.